DFE-Digital/schools-experience/docs/documents/env-vars.md

 ## DFE Sign-in configuration

-`DFE_SIGNIN_CLIENT_ID` - Client ID for OIDC integration with Sign-in

 `DFE_SIGNIN_SECRET` - Secret string used to encore/decode the payload when communicating with DSI.
 It it generated on the manage service page in OpenID Connect / Client secret

-`DFE_SIGNIN_BASE_URL` - URL for the site which DfE Sign-in OIDC flow will link back to

 `DFE_SIGNIN_API_ENDPOINT` - DSI API endpoint to access extra data from the API.
 May point to preprod or prod DSI environment.

 `DFE_SIGNIN_API_SECRET` - Secret string used to decode the payload from DSI API.
 It it generated on the manage service page in API / Secret.

-`DFE_SIGNIN_BASE_URL` - URL shown on DSI /my-services page.
+`DFE_SIGNIN_BASE_URL` - URL for the site which DfE Sign-in OIDC flow will link back to.
+Shown on DSI /my-services page.
 It it set on the manage service page in Service details / Home Url.

 `DFE_SIGNIN_CLIENT_ID` - Client ID used to connect to DSI via OIDC.
 It it set on the manage service page in OpenID Connect / Client Id.